Two Positions Available

-The Calvino group has one open PhD position in the field of photoresponsive polymers
+The Calvino Group has one open PhD position in the field of functional paper materials, mechanochemistry, and molecular stress sensing.

 PROJECT DESCRIPTION: